IQSS/dataverse/doc/sphinx-guides/source/admin/monitoring.rst

 Operating System Monitoring
 ---------------------------

-In production you'll want to monitor the usual suspects such as CPU, memory, free disk space, etc. There are a variety of tools in this space but we'll highlight Munin below because it's relatively easy to set up.
+In production you'll want to monitor the usual suspects such as CPU, memory, free disk space, etc. There are a variety of tools in this space but we'll highlight Munin in next section because it's relatively easy to set up.

 Munin
 +++++